Azerbaijan travel destination

 Airport WiFi

-Free WiFi available at Heydar Aliyev International Airport with reliable speed.
+Free WiFi is available at Heydar Aliyev International Airport (Baku), though it requires a mobile number for SMS authentication.

 Recommended Data